kz04px/4ku/README.md

 ---

 ## Minification
 The minifier requires Python 3 to run.
 It's fragile and will not handle arbitrary C++ code.
+The minifier is not a general-purpose solution and is not guaranteed to work on non-4ku code.
 If better solutions are found in the future it can be replaced.

 Points of note:
 - Variable name substitutions are hard coded